 Social media platforms, already a hotbed for impolite discourse, became the primary arena for public debate.
 “We’ve seen a marked increase in ALL-CAPS SHOUTING and emoji warfare,” reported cyber-civility advocate Eve Blanchard.
 “Disagreements that would once be settled with a stern letter or a face-to-face conversation are now resolved with GIFs and cancel culture.”

-The combination of Trump’s unhinged lunacy and the pandemic’s isolation has left a lasting mark on social interactions.
+The combination of Small Hands McGee’s unhinged lunacy and the pandemic’s isolation has left a lasting mark on social interactions.
 “We’ve forgotten how to small talk, and worse, we’ve forgotten why we ever bothered,” said urban anthropologist Nasim Savitri.
 “What was once a polite ‘How are you?’ is now a blunt ‘WTF?'”

 While some optimists hope for a return to pre-2016 decorum, others believe the damage is irreversible.
 “This is our new reality,” sighed Kensington.
 “The days of polite society are as distant as our pre-pandemic handshakes.”